mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Impact of Connection Migration

-RTP sessions are characterized by a continuous flow of packets into either or both directions.
+RTP sessions are characterized by a continuous flow of packets in either or both directions.
 A connection migration may lead to pausing media transmission until reachability of the peer under the new address is validated.
 This may lead to short breaks in media delivery in the order of RTT and, if